-St. Mary's Dominican High School Course Description Booklet 2024-2025 School Year
+St. Mary's Dominican High School Course Description Booklet 2025-2026 School Year

-St. Mary's Dominican High School Course Description Booklet for 2024 - 2025
+St. Mary's Dominican High School Course Description Booklet for 2025 - 2026

 Dear Students and Parents/Guardians,

 This packet contains information on all courses available for next school year.
 Please review the prerequisites and other requirements when selecting courses for next year.
 A more complete explanation will be given, and questions will be answered at the scheduling assemblies during homeroom.
 We encourage you to review this document together as you plan your schedule for next year.
 In each department section, the required courses are listed in grade order (starting with 8th grade courses) before the elective courses.
 Additional detailed information regarding courses and placement may be found in the Student/Parent Handbook.
 Please note: Certain courses listed in this booklet have additional fees associated with them.
 Additional fees are billed through the Blackbaud Tuition Management account according to the tuition payment schedule.
 Questions regarding additional fees should be directed to Mrs. April Myers, amyers@stmdhs.org.

 Course supply lists and specific information regarding purchasing textbooks will be shared in June via PlusPortals.
 Please note that the cost of textbooks could fluctuate.

 Parents, we are asking you to take an active role in your daughter's course selection.
 You and your daughter know what it takes for her to receive a certain grade and the effort that is needed.
 We encourage a healthy balance of challenging courses and extracurricular activities.
 Just because an older sibling, relative, or friend did well in a particular course does not guarantee that it is the best fit for your daughter.
 We want our students to be successful, and we recognize that success looks different for each student.
 Please work with your daughter and her counselor to ensure she is not overloading herself.

 Course Description Booklet Contents

 St. Mary's Dominican Program of Studies 2

 Placement and Honors/AP Course Requirements and Expectations

 New 9th Graders and Transfer Students

-Dual Enrollment and Advanced Placement General Information.
-5
+Dual Enrollment and Advanced Placement General Information

 Course Offerings

+Course Offerings /

-English Department Courses 8
+English Department Courses g

+English Department Electives

-English Department Electives 15
+English Department Electives

-Fine Arts Department Courses.

-Fine Arts Department Electives 17
+Fine Arts Department Courses 17

+The This Department Courses

-Foreign Language Department Courses.
-22
+Foreign Language Department Courses 22

+1 of eigh Lunguage Department Courses

 Health and PE Department Courses 30

+ireatin and 1 Department Courses

-Math Department Courses
+Math Department Courses 32

-Technology Electives 36
+Technology Electives

 Religion Department Courses 39

-4.4
+- 8 -1

-Science Department Courses
+Science Department Courses 41

-Science Department Electives 43
+Science Department Electives

+~ = - r

-Social Studies Department Courses
+Social Studies Department Courses.
+47

-Social Studies Department Electives 52
+Social Studies Department Courses 52

 St. Mary's Dominican High School Program of Studies

 St. Mary's Dominican High School offers a five-year program of studies.
 Per the St. Mary's Dominican High School Student/Parent Handbook, "...Dominican provides an atmosphere for intellectual growth and promotes learning as a life-long process.
 The school endorses a curriculum which stresses exposure to various disciplines, encourages academic excellence, and prepares the student to develop leadership roles in a global society," (23).

 The five-year program of studies includes the courses required by TOPS (Taylor Opportunity Program for Students) and is designed with the students' best interests in mind.
 Certain prerequisites are in place for some courses for the express purpose of ensuring that students are prepared for the workload, pacing, and expectations of those courses.
 Students who transfer to Dominican after eighth grade may have a different Program of Studies to ensure they meet all requirements for both TOPS and a Dominican diploma.

 All students are encouraged to work closely with their counselors when deciding which classes they should take the following year.

 Eighth Grade: